baryon/node-tinytim/README.md

 ### Changing the {{curly braces}} delimiter
 By default, template tags are delimited by "`{{`" and "`}}`" tokens.
 To change this, edit the `start` and `end` vars in the code.
+*** this will affect all module use tinytim, because node.js cache this package.

 ```javascript
 	var tinytim = require('tinytim');